trufflesuite/truffle/src/features/abstractions/index.md

 With this new version comes a whole slew of improvements on contract interaction.
-Syntax has been modernized, working with Events has gotten better, error reporting has gotten clearer, and structured function parameters are now supported!
+Syntax has been modernized, working with events has gotten better, error reporting has gotten clearer, and structured function parameters are now supported!
 It just feels good...

 {"gitdown": "contents", "maxLevel": 4, "rootId": "user-content-what-s-new-in-truffle-v5-interacting-with-your-contracts"}